 Poems are selected by Judith Chernaik, Cicely Herbert and Imtiaz Dharker, who has recently joined the project.
-The posters are designed by Tom Davidson, and the project is generously supported by TfL, Arts Council England and the British Council.
+The posters are designed by Tom Davidson, and the project is generously supported by London Underground (TfL), Arts Council England and the British Council.

 Individual posters, or sets of posters, are available through The Poetry Society shop: we ask for £3.50 for an individual poster or £9.99 for a set in order to cover the storage, handling, UK postage and packing costs.
 If you live overseas, the charge will increase in order to cover additional postage costs.
 You can also find them at the London Transport Museum.